 Section 16(a) of the Securities Exchange Act of 1934 requires our directors, executive officers and the holders of more than 10% of our common stock to file with the SEC initial reports of ownership of our common stock and other equity securities on a Form 3 and reports of changes in such ownership on a Form 4 or Form 5.
 Officers, directors and 10% shareholders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-To our knowledge, based solely on a review of our records and written representations by the persons required to file these reports, all filing requirements of Section 16(a) were satisfied with respect to our most recent fiscal year with the exception of (i) one Form 4 filed late due to our administrative oversight on behalf of William Matson, one of our Vice Presidents, reporting the vesting of 2,000 restricted stock units and the subsequent issuance of 1,365 shares of common stock (after payment of taxes), and (ii) one Form 4 filed late due to our administrative oversight on behalf of Robert Marshall, one of our Vice Presidents, reporting the sale of 70,000 shares.
+To our knowledge, based solely on a review of our records and written representations by the persons required to file these reports, all filing requirements of Section 16(a) were satisfied with respect to our most recent fiscal year.